nanasashin/Understanding-Neural-Network/README.md

-Prictice and Implemantation of Neural Network
+My Practice and Implemantation of Neural Network